Si-ris-B/MiraTTS-FastAPI-Docker/API_README.md

 ## Unlimited Text Generation

-The primary enhancement of this API is the removal of the 255-character limit inherent in the base model.
+The primary enhancement of this API is the removal of the character limit inherent in the base model.
 The service utilizes a robust text processor that automatically splits long inputs into optimal segments using advanced sentence-boundary detection.
 These segments are processed as a batch on the GPU and merged into a single continuous audio stream.
 This allows for the generation of audio for long-form content, such as articles or documents, without manual splitting or stability issues.

 ## API Features